karthigb/IntuneDocs/intune/firewall-rules.md

 Control connections for an app or program.
 Apps and programs can be specified either file path, or package family name.

 The file path of an app is simply its location on the client device.
-For example, C:\Windows\System\Notepad.exe.
+For example, *C:\Windows\System\Notepad.exe*.
 [Learn more](https://aka.ms/intunefirewallfilepathrule)

-Package family names can be retrieved by running the Get-AppxPackage command from PowerShell.
+Package family names can be retrieved by running the *Get-AppxPackage* command from PowerShell.
 [Learn more](https://aka.ms/AppXPackageNameFromPowerShell)

 Windows service short names are used in cases when a service, not an application, is sending or receiving traffic.
 [Learn more](https://aka.ms/intunefirewallservicenamerule)